0xfdbu/Sentinel/README.md

 }
 ```

+### 3. Sentinel node:

+** emergency pause workflow is functional but no actual attacks were simulated on the sentinel node **

 | Policy | Storage | Enforced | Notes |
 |--------|---------|----------|-------|
 | **Blacklist** | ✅ PolicyEngine | ❌ No | Workflow-level only (GoPlus/ScamSniffer pre-check) |